ronith256/ESP32-Portal/README.md

 * Floods

 ### License
-* Codes in this repository may not be replicated, reused or modified without proper permission.
+* Codes in this repository may not be used commercially.